hamdivazim/usefulib/CONTRIBUTING.md

  - [Opening A Pull Request](#opening-a-pull-request)

 ## Creating a usefulib
 First, you need to come up with an idea for a usefulib.
 You need to try and keep it short but still make a task that would've taken more than two lines into one line.
 Make sure your idea is original by checking that someone hasn't already used your idea [here](https://github.com/hamdivazim/usefulib/blob/main/ALLFUNCTIONS.md).
+If you need inspriation, take a look at some [ideas from the community](https://github.com/hamdivazim/usefulib/labels/usefulib-idea).
 Then, it's time to get coding!
 ### Typing your idea up
 Before getting started, remember to fork and clone this repository (if this is your first time, [follow this guide](https://github.com/firstcontributions/first-contributions)).
 Then open `usefulib/_usefulibs.py` in your code editor.
 If your script needs any kind of setup (for example imports) then put them at the top here:
 ```python